Client confidentiality in a nutshell

 At present, there is no legal duty on counsellors in independent practice to disclose any form of abuse, even child abuse.
 However, we do have an ethical and moral responsibility for your wellbeing and the wellbeing of others.

 If we felt that you or someone you told us about was at imminent risk of serious harm, we might have to act on that.
 Should something like this come about, your counsellor would discuss it with you so you could agree on a way forwards.
 Only in the most exceptional circumstances would we make a report without your prior knowledge and consent.
 We would much prefer to empower you to make the report yourself, even if that takes a little longer.

 Self-harm and suicidal ideation

+If you were to disclose anything to do with acts of terror or the funding of terror activities we have a legal duty to report this.
 If we receive a court order or coroner’s request, we have to comply.
 We would not release your notes without such order, or your written consent.

 The rules and guidance around client confidentiality are complex and developing.
 If you have questions regarding client confidentiality, please complete the contact form, call us on 0151 329 3637, or email email@example.com.
 We would be very happy to take your call.

 BACP (2019).
 Mental health law within the counselling professions in England and Wales.